ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/UltraSeedbox Control Panel (UCP)/Managing your UltraSeedbox Apps.md

 ## Installing Apps

-* To install an app, go to Installers tab and just find the app that you want on the list.
+* To install an app, go to the Installers tab and just find the app that you want on the list.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-05/image-1590585744840.png"></p>